Want the tips we use to make money from home?

 - Utilize college facilities

 Your tuition fee is expensive; why should you not use its facilities expressly?
 Make sure that you use it’s free facilities.
 For instance, rather than buy textbooks outside campus (which costs more), first look in your school’s library and once you find it (borrow your required books).
-If you are shy or don’t like to be around a lot of people, you can also download e-books online for that purpose.
+If you are shy or don’t like to be around a lot of people, you can also download games and e-books online for that purpose.

 Many colleges and universities have nice fitness centers for their students, too.
 If you are someone who likes to look good or healthy, you might try out one in your school.
 This helps you save cash as you won’t have to spend lots of bucks on gym memberships.
 This is another best money manager expense & budget tips for college and university students.